cdbdev/python-doc/multiprocessing.md

 ```
 This example took about **2.226956844329834** seconds.

-To use the Pool class, we also have to create a separate function that takes a list item as an argument like we did when using Process.
+To use the **Pool class**, we also have to create a separate function that takes a list item as an argument like we did when using Process.
 Then, using the multiprocessing module, create a Pool object called pool.
 This object has a function called map, which takes the function we want to multiprocess and the list as arguments and then iterates through the list for that function.
 After calling the function map, close the object to allow for a clean shutdown.

 ```python
 import time